Elementary School Summer Program Frequently Asked Questions

 In January, 2021, the Tennessee General Assembly enacted the Tennessee Learning Loss Remediation and Student Acceleration Act to support students whose learning was interrupted by COVID-19.
-As part of this initiative, Tennessee school districts are required to offer learning loss remediation programs for eligible students during the summer of 2021.
+As part of this initiative, Tennessee school districts are again required to offer learning loss remediation programs for eligible students during the summer of 2022.

 Is this program mandatory?